-We encourage Freelancers to communicate regularly with their Clients via the WorkStream at every step of the way to make sure that the job is progressing well and the Client is happy.
-This can avoid any problems surfacing when it comes to the end of the job.
+We encourage Freelancers to communicate regularly with their Clients via the WorkStream at every step of the way to make sure that the project is progressing well and the Client is happy.
+This can avoid any problems surfacing when it comes to the end of the project.

 If your Client doesn't respond to your invoice within the 7-day payment terms: